Hedgehog hibernation: all the facts

 So what should I do while hedgehogs are hibernating?

-It’s not necessary to put food out over winter as it will more than likely go to waste with hedgehogs hibernating.
-However, we do recommend providing water all year round.
-On very mild days, or when you notice hedgehog activity in your garden, you may want to put some food out for a short time until it gets cold again.
+It’s not necessary to put food out all winter however, we do recommend providing water all year round.
+In Autumn, food can continue to be left out as long as it is being taken, and then gradually reduced.
+Then during the winter on very mild days, or when you notice hedgehog activity in your garden, you may want to put some food out for a short time until it gets cold again.
 Just make sure to never disturb a nesting hedgehog, so avoid opening up the hedgehog house or clearing the garden or leaf or log piles as they may have some sleeping ‘hogs inside!

 Who should I call if I am worried about a hedgehog?

 If you are ever worried about the health or welfare of a hedgehog, please call the British Hedgehog Preservation Society on 01584 890801 and they will be able to give you advice, and put you in touch with a local rescue centre if necessary.

 I hope this helps to answer some of your hibernation questions!